Health Psychology, Doctor of Philosophy (Ph.D.)

 | PSYC 720 | Health Psychology Practicum | 3 |

-| Restricted Elective Choose two of the four courses below | 3 | |
+| Restricted Elective Choose at least one of the courses below: | 3 | |

 | Health Services Administration | ||

-| Restricted Electives Choose two of the three courses below | 6 | |
+| Restricted Electives Choose two of the three courses below: | 3 | |

 | Experimental Social Psychology | ||